DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-10-04-reasons-for-rejection-iteration-5.md

 We did this because our research showed that providers do not like to give feedback - using radio buttons makes sure users read and answer each question.

-But we’re now changing to a single group of checkboxes because they’re much easier to scan and read and they do not force users to select ‘no’ for each category that does not apply.
+But we’re now changing the radio buttons into checkboxes because:

+- they’re easier to scan and read
+- they do not force users to select ‘no’ for each non-applicable category

-We think that making it easier and quicker to use will increase the chance of users giving useful feedback.
+We think that making it easier and quicker to reject an application, will increase the chance of users giving useful feedback.

-Using checkboxes has also meant that we can put all of the reasons for rejection on one page.
-Previously if ‘No’ was answered for every yes-no question, the user would be taken to another page with a textarea so they could tell the candidate why they’re rejecting the application.
+Using checkboxes also means we’re able to show all possible reasons on one page.
+At the moment, if ‘no’ was answered for every yes-no question, the user would be taken to a page with a free text ‘other’ field.

-### Showing the reasons in the order in which users check details
+### Showing reasons in the order they’re checked

-We found it difficult to order the categories.
-Ordering by frequency of use alone means, for example, ‘Other’ goes to the top even though it is best positioned at the bottom.
+We tried ordering the categories by frequency of use.
+But this would, for example, put ‘other’ at the top which would be confusing.

-Ordering alphabetically means, for example, ‘Teaching knowledge and ability’ is toward the bottom even though it’s a commonly used reason.
+We tried ordering the categories alphabetically.
+But this would, for example, put ‘teaching knowledge and ability’ at the bottom even though it’s frequently used.

-So we ordered the reasons in roughly the order in which users check details as well as how often they’re used.
+So we put the reasons in rougly the order they’re checked as well as how often they’re used.

 ### Not hiding reasons based on details or stage of application

-We decided not to hide certain reasons based on the details or stage of the application.
+We decided not to hide certain reasons based on the details or stage of the application because:

-Doing so could make it harder for users to familiarise themselves with the structure.
-There’s also a risk that we have considered why a user may still want to use those reasons in certain cases.
+- it could make it harder for users to familiarise themselves with the structure
+- there’s a risk that we move a reason that could still be of use in those cases

-### Describing reasons as either facts or topics
+### Phrasing reasons based on fact or topic

-We have 2 different ways of labelling reasons.
+We have 2 different ways of phrasing reasons.
+For example, we’re using phrases like:

-We use terms like ‘did not attend interview’ for reasons that are facts.
+- ‘did not attend interview’ for facts

-We use ‘Spelling and grammar’ (not ‘Poor spelling and grammar’) to avoid terms that may not be factual and can demoralise the candidate.
+- ‘spelling and grammar’ (not ‘Poor spelling and grammar’) to avoid critical judgments that may demoralise candidates

-### Using just one ‘give details’ field per reason
+### Using only one ‘give details’ field per reason

 At the moment, the ‘other’ checkbox within ‘candidate behaviour’ reveals 2 text fields: ‘give details‘ and ‘what could they do to improve?’.

+But:

-This is unnecessary as both fields will probably contain the same information.
+- this is unnecessary because both fields would probably contain the same information

-Also recent research from GDS shows that [conditionally revealing more than one field is inaccessible].
+- research by GDS shows that [conditionally revealing more than one field is inaccessible](https://accessibility.blog.gov.uk/2021/09/21/an-update-on-the-accessibility-of-conditionally-revealed-questions/)

+So we’ve changed it so that only one ‘give details’ field is revealed.

-### Changing the h1 heading from ‘Reasons for rejecting this application’ to ‘Tell the candidate why you’re rejecting their application’
+### Changing the h1 heading to ‘tell the candidate why you’re rejecting their application’

-At the moment, the h1 says ‘Reasons for rejecting this application’ and there’s hint text which says ‘This feedback will be sent to the candidate’.
+At the moment, the h1 says ‘reasons for rejecting this application’ and we rely on hint text which says ‘this feedback will be sent to the candidate’ to help users:

-This to help users realise this feedback will be sent to the candidate.
-We think this helps users to write directly to the candidate in a constructive way.
+- realise their feedback will be sent to the candidate
+- write constructively

-But hint text is not always noticed, so we changed the h1 to ‘Tell the candidate why you’re rejecting their application’.
+But as hint text is not always read, we changed the h1 to ‘tell the candidate why you’re rejecting their application’.

 ### Creating a ‘personal statement’ category

-We previously had ‘personal statement’ within ‘quality of application’.
+We previously had ‘personal statement’ as a reason within ‘quality of application’.

-But we made this a top level section because it’s used a lot in its own right during the sift and interview stages of the application process.
+But as the ‘personal statement’ is often given as a reason to reject an application, we’ve made it a top level category to make it easy to find.

 It contains:

-- Quality of writing
+- quality of writing
-- Other
+- other

 We decided not to include ‘evidence of plagiarism’ as a sub reason because it's only been used once.

 ### Creating a ‘teaching knowledge and ability’ category

-We replaced the existing ‘performance at interview’ and ‘quality of application’ sections with ‘teaching knowledge and ability’.
+We replaced the ‘performance at interview’ and ‘quality of application’ categories with ‘teaching knowledge and ability’.

-This means the same category can be used regardless of when or how the information was found out.
+This means the same category can be used regardless of when or how the information was discovered.

 It contains:

-- Understanding of subject
+- understanding of subject
-- Understanding of safeguarding
+- understanding of safeguarding
-- Understanding of teaching methods
+- understanding of teaching methods
-- Understanding of teaching role
+- understanding of teaching role
-- Presentation skills
+- presentation skills
-- Other
+- other

 All of these reasons have been used as a reason for rejection.